OliviaStarStuff/su-council/README.md

 ## Description
 This tool allows one to view the voting record of Sheffield University's Students' Union's Council for the year.

 It is a single page static app that is mobile responsive.
+[You can view the page here](https://oliviastarstuff.github.io/su-council/)

 As a proof of concept, it shows what opportunities for data visualisation and interaction is possible when voting data is made public.